Sandeepkasiraju98/apex-sports-performance/README.md

 ## 🎯 What is APEX?

-APEX is a **cinematic-grade sports performance analytics platform** that analyzes athletes in real time — from uploaded video or live webcam — using a full ML pipeline: pose extraction → biomechanical feature engineering → LSTM-based fatigue & performance prediction → injury risk scoring → explainable AI attribution.
+APEX is a **cinematic-grade sports performance analytics platform** that analyzes athletes in real time, from uploaded video or live webcam, using a full ML pipeline: pose extraction → biomechanical feature engineering → LSTM-based fatigue & performance prediction → injury risk scoring → explainable AI attribution.

 Built for coaches, sports scientists, and serious athletes who need more than a stopwatch.